 What happens after ADOS & Social Communication Assessment?

 We were really lucky, towards the end of the session the lady conducting the assessment explained that she felt my son was on the autistic spectrum.
 She talked it through with us before saying she would refer us to the paediatrician recommending he get a diagnosis.
 I remember her asking if that was OK and I wondered what she would say to parents that say no?

 The assessor explained that she thought our son would need assistance now but she expected he would live a normal happy life.
 I later found out she had said the same thing to other mums, to be honest when you are told your child has autism you do need someone to point out that it is OK.

 My son got a high score on the ADOS assessment so it would have been easy for the assessor to make her decision there and then.
-I am sure in many cases it is not clear cut and they may want time to come to their decision.
+I am sure in many cases it is not clear cut and they may want time to check the scoring and their notes before making a decision.
 Some local authority areas may have a policy of not revealing the score or giving any information until they have written up a report.
 I think it was then a couple of weeks later we received a letter with the full report following the assessment.